suramyasgupta-ai/poc/README.md

   - MongoDB for storing user data, trip details, and chat messages.
 - **Maps and Routes:**
   - Mapbox API for maps and route visualizations.

+## Deployment
+- **CI/CD:**
+  - The app is deployed using GitHub Actions, which automatically builds and pushes backend and frontend Docker images to Docker Hub.
+- **AWS EC2 & Load Balancer:**
+  - A GitHub Actions runner deploys the app by pulling the images to an AWS EC2 instance.
+The EC2 instance sits behind an Elastic Load Balancer (ELB) with an SSL certificate applied to ensure secure HTTPS traffic.
+- **Cloudflare:**
+  - The Elastic Load Balancer is further secured and optimized by Cloudflare, providing additional caching, DDoS protection, and performance enhancements.